-The popular is to place 'n' Queens on a nxn chessboard so that no two queens attack each other by being in the same now, same column or on the same diagonal.
+The problem is to place 'n' Queens on a nxn chessboard so that no two queens attack each alther by being in the same row, same column or on the same diagonal.

-For n=1, the solution would be [a]
+For n=1, the solution would be []

-for n=a and n=3, there are no solutions.
-Because n=3
+For n=2 and n=3, there are no solutions.
+Because -